observatorycontrolsystem/rise_set/README.md

 #### Running the Tests

-The unit tests are currently using nosetests, so their are a few tests dependencies to install.
+The unit tests are currently using nosetests, so there are a few tests dependencies to install.
 After cloning this project, from the project root and inside your virtual environment:

 ```bash
 (venv) $ pip install -r test_requirements.pip